 “remnux/jsdetox,” was not found in the local system, so it was downloaded from the Docker Registry.
 After running the JSDetox, it will begin to listen from port number 3000.
 However, we will be unable to access the port from our container, due to the fact that it is running from a container.
 We have to redirect to the port so that we get the

 The above will be the output on the browser once we execute the URL which we previously gave.

 Suppose that we want to build the Docker image for the application.
-To do this, we canstart with the core image of the core OS, and then run it in the Docker.
-Necessary toolscan then be installed, and then perform the necessary configurations.
+To do this, we can start with the core image of the core OS, and then run it in Docker.
+Necessary tools can then be installed, and then perform the necessary configurations.
 Consider the command given below:

 What the command does is that it will instruct the Docker to use the Ubuntu’s 14.04 public license as the base image of the image we are going to create.
 Consider the next instructions given below:

-What the commands do is that they will instruct for the OS to be upgraded, and for some packages to be installed.
-These are the packages which the JSDetox needs so as to be able to run.
+What the commands do is that they will instruct for the OS to be upgraded and for some packages to be installed.
+These are the packages that the JSDetox needs so as to be able to run.
 Note that the command “apt-get” should be run while having the administrative privileges.
 Consider the next command given below:

 What the above command does is that it adds a group and a user named “nonroot” to our image.
 This means that we will be able to run or launch the JSDetox without having the administrative privileges.
 Consider the next commands given below:

 The commands shown above are responsible for the downloading of the JSDetox from the GitHub repository.
 This will be done as a “nonroot” user.

 The next commands are given below: